 About the Southbury Public Library

-The library is a department of the Town of Southbury, with its own 9-member Board of Directors who oversee library policies.
-Its mission is to provide an accessible and attractive central source of information, recreation and education for the town of Southbury.
+The library is a department of the Town of Southbury with its own 6 member Board of Directors (and 3 alternate members) who oversee library policies.

-The Library has a collection of more than 91,953 volumes and electronic access to the holdings of 300 Connecticut libraries throughout the state via reQuest.
+The Library has a collection of more than 104,296 volumes and electronic access to the holdings of 300 Connecticut libraries throughout the state via interlibrary loan.
 We also have an extensive collection of books in large print.
-The Library subscribes to more than 100 magazines and 14 newspapers.
+The Library subscribes to more than 90 magazines and 14 newspapers.
 The Library has a significant collection of audio books and music CDs, and a growing collection of DVDs.
 The Library also participates in a DVD Circuit that offers additional titles each month.

 The Children’s Department provides a safe, nurturing and culturally stimulating environment for children and adults that will encourage lifelong reading and learning.
 Books are separated by age appropriateness.
 For babies, there are Tiny Tot Board Books.
 There is an extensive Picture Book Collection for pre-school children.
 Beginners Readers are divided into two categories: Emergent Readers and Beginner Readers.
 In addition to Fiction and Non-Fiction areas, there are also separate poetry, language and graphic novel areas.
 The following services are available in this department: computers, audio books, CD-ROMs, music collection, educational toys, DVDs/videos and magazines.
 In addition, a variety of children programs are regularly offered.